mpaclarke/MathScript/README.md

 # MathScript

 This shell script was written for a college assignment.
-The module taught computer architecture and explored the Linus operating system.
+The module taught computer architecture and explored the Linux operating system.

 Notes about the assignment:
   - The module taught the Linux command line, tools and shells.